stryker-mutator/azure-devops-mutationreport-publisher/docs/extension-description.md

 # Mutation Report Publisher

-With this extension you add the mutation report to your build summary so you can view the mutation test result on azure devops.
+Have you been trying out mutation testing using [Stryker](https://stryker-mutator.io) or any of the other mutation testing frameworks?
+Have you noticed that you forget to check the mutation results?
+Then this extension is for you.

 ## Configuration

-To you this extension all you have to do is add the `Publish Mutation Report` task to your build pipeline and set the path where the html report was generated.
+To use this extension all you have to do is add the `Publish Mutation Report` task to your build pipeline and set the path where the html report was generated.

 Note: Make sure you add the publish step after the mutation test step and that you configure the mutation testing tool to generate the html report.